The Hunter (Stark novel)

-The Hunter (1962) is a crime thriller novel by American writer Donald E. Westlake under the pseudonym Richard Stark.
+The Hunter is a 1962 crime thriller novel by American writer Donald E. Westlake under the pseudonym Richard Stark.
 It is the first of the novels featuring career criminal Parker.

 Synopsis

-Parker—penniless, shabbily dressed—walks across the George Washington Bridge into Manhattan.
-He's single mindedly bent on payback.
+Parker—penniless, shabbily dressed—walks across the George Washington Bridge into Manhattan, single-mindedly bent on payback.
 A quick series of cons and identity theft allows him to acquire a false name, a change of clothes, and a small amount of money.
 He first tracks down his wife Lynn, unsure if he'll kill her for betraying him during a caper gone sour.
 She tells him that Mal, one of the caper's participants, now pays her rent.
 She says that he moved out after becoming frustrated with his inability to rouse her passion the same way Parker did.
 After telling Parker all she knows, Lynn kills herself with an overdose of sleeping pills.

 Staying in Lynn's apartment, Parker meets the courier who brings her rent and extracts the name of his boss, a taxicab dispatcher named Arthur Stegmann.
-Parker tracks down Stegmann who says Mal deposits the money for Lynn in a bank account and he claims he has no direct contact with or know where to find him.
+Parker tracks down Stegmann, who says Mal deposits the money for Lynn in a bank account and claims he has no direct contact with Mal nor knowledge of his whereabouts.
 However, after Parker leaves, Stegmann contacts Mal through an intermediary.

-A flashback tells us Parker is a professional criminal, specializing in armed robbery.
-The pattern of his life is to commit a lucrative heist, live well in luxury hotels for a period of months with his wife Lynn, then commit another heist when necessary.
-This pattern is disrupted when he is convinced, against his better judgment, to join a "crew" in California, planning to heist a shipment of cash intended for an illegal arms deal.
-The heist goes perfectly, but one of the crew, Mal Resnick, double-crosses Parker and the others.
-Because he is too afraid to face Parker directly, he convinces Lynn to shoot Parker in bed rather than be killed herself.
+A flashback reveals what led to this: Parker is a professional criminal, specializing in armed robbery.
+The pattern of his life was to commit a lucrative heist, live well in luxury hotels for a period of months with Lynn, then commit another heist when necessary.
+This pattern is disrupted when he is convinced, against his better judgment, to join a "crew" in California, planning to rob a shipment of cash intended for an illegal arms deal.
+The heist goes perfectly until Mal double-crosses the rest of the crew.
+Because he is too afraid to face Parker directly, Mal convinces Lynn to shoot Parker in bed rather than be killed herself.
 After killing the other robbers, Mal escapes with the heist proceeds and Lynn, both believing Parker to be dead.

-Parker survives the shooting and is imprisoned for vagrancy.
-Later he escapes prison and finds his way to her apartment in New York City.
+However, Parker survives the shooting and is imprisoned for vagrancy.
+Later, he escapes prison and finds his way to New York City.

-Mal is a regional manager for "The Outfit," a nationwide organized crime syndicate; he was "fired" from this position after a blunder in Chicago that cost The Outfit $80,000, and was told to earn it back if he wanted his job back.
-With the proceeds from the arms heist, Mal bought his way back in, but panics when he hears from Stegmann that Parker is alive, and seeking revenge.
+Mal is a regional manager for "The Outfit," a nationwide organized crime syndicate; he was "fired" from this position after a blunder in Chicago that cost the Outfit $80,000 and was told to earn it back if he wanted to return to the fold.
+With the proceeds from the arms heist, Mal bought his way back in, but panics when he hears from Stegmann that Parker is alive and seeking revenge.